 In other words, the Secretariat should have sought at least three competitive bids.
 But it had merely granted contracts to its preferred NGO partners without carrying out any due diligence to assess their capacity and suitability to implement projects.
-The report added that 'there was no assurance that the Secretariat had engaged the most appropriate implementing partners', and the delays to projects was a consequence of "partners' [aka NGOs] incapacity to effectively implement the projects entrusted to them by the Secretariat'.
+The report added that: 'there was no assurance that the Secretariat had engaged the most appropriate implementing partners', and the delays to projects was a consequence of 'partners' [aka NGOs] incapacity to effectively implement the projects entrusted to them by the Secretariat'.

 Out of 50 reports of the work of CITES' implementing partners that OIOS reviewed, it found that there was delayed implementation and reporting in 22 of them.
 Unfortunately, the report did not say whether these 22 delayed projects (none of which it described in detail) were managed by the same 22 NGOs that had been appointed without being subjected to due diligence.
-However, the report did single out for criticism the Monitoring the Illegal Killing of Elephants (MIKE) programme managed by IUCN.
-OIOS revealed how CITES itself had discovered a questionable USD1.2 million expenditure by MIKE that resulted from the misapplication of procurement procedures, and for which there was inadequate documentation.
-Moreover, according to OIOS,
+However, the report did single out for criticism the Monitoring the Illegal Killing of Elephants (MIKE) EC Project.
+OIOS revealed how CITES itself had discovered a questionable USD1.2 million expenditure made by the MIKE EC Project that resulted from the misapplication of procurement procedures, and for which there was inadequate documentation.